 Priority Sites are locally-identified, regionally significant places that will offer homes affordable to people of all incomes, backgrounds and abilities.
 Sites include or are nearby essential services, green space and frequent public transit.
+The first set of Priority Sites were approved by ABAG and the Metropolitan Transportation Commission in November 2023.

 A Priority Site could be a declining mall, a recently closed public facility, a transit station parking lot or unused school district land.
 With thoughtful planning and targeted investment, these sites can become centers of the community that will house longtime residents while also welcoming new ones, and provide local and regional services.